texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/botnroll_api.md

 void ledRight(boolean state)
 ```

-These functions turn on and off the left and right LEDs respectively, based on whether it is passed `true` or `false`.
-It works exactly as in `ex01_LED` **TODO** *Do we want to provide an example for this?*, so look there if you want to use the LED.
+These functions turn on and off the left and right LEDs respectively, based on whether it is passed `true` or `false`. **TODO** *Do we want to provide an example for this?*, so look there if you want to use the LED.

 ## `lcd#`